pnorman/mbtiles-spec/README.md

 must be retrievable.
 Thus MBTiles files can internally compress and optimize data, and construct views that adhere to the MBTiles specification.

+As a container format for arbitrary tiled data different implementations can use it for storing different types of data

 Unlike [Spatialite](http://www.gaia-gis.it/spatialite/), GeoJSON,
-and Rasterlite, MBTiles is not raw data storage - it is storage for presentational data, like rendered map tiles.
+and Rasterlite, MBTiles is not raw data storage - it is storage for tiled data, like rendered map tiles.

 One MBTiles file represents a single tileset, optionally including grids of interactivity data.
 Multiple tilesets - layers, or maps in other terms,